Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 And *your browser can't understand Docx* files.
 Even if, when looking at word document *it looks like only text, it isn't.*

-Word in its files store a lots of other informations! the text in itself but also the font styles you use (which font, the size, if it's bold or not), the images you use, etc.
+Word in its files stores a lots of other information! the text in itself but also the font styles you use (which font, the size, if it's bold or not), the images you use, etc.

 ### Let's use a proper text editor